 - £25 students or unemployed 16+

 Brixton BMX club works with a number of British Cycling qualified coaches to give riders a broad range of coaching input, helping them to improve their riding.
+The club has a women’s only session which takes place with Coach Silvi.
 The club also has a Wingz section.
-Wingz is a disability-inclusive cycling project.
+Wingz is a disability-inclusive cycling project for children with SEND.

 Racing at the Brockwell Park BMX track